digggggg/custom-small-note-taker/README.md

 ## Description

 I made a note taker that uses Get and Post requests to save, read, and write data to a json file.
+The json file is then used to fill in the website with the users information.
+A delete btn is added but still needs functionality.
+The project was my first attempt at using get and post requests in tandam witih json files.
 The project dependencies are path, express, and fs.

 ## Table of Contents